texastribune/donations/README.md

 Getting Started
 ---------------

 The recommended method for running this repo locally is to use [Docker](https://www.docker.com/).
+If you don't already have Docker set up, you'll want to [install Docker Toolbox](https://www.docker.com/docker-toolbox) to get a Docker environment set up on your computer.

-You'll need to have an `env` file set up with the environment variables for Stripe and Salesforce so that Docker can find them.
+You'll also need to have an `env` file set up with the environment variables for Stripe and Salesforce so that Docker can find them.

 Running the Project
 -------------------